erik-adelbert/aoc/2025/README.md

 This code runs in `O(k)` time, with *k* being the number of ranges. **It shrinks the original 2M+ search space down to only ~1,800 relevant numbers.** It operates in constant memory and evaluates the repeating-number sums using direct arithmetic formulas.

 The flow starts by segmenting the input ranges into sub-ranges aligned on `[10, 1e2, ..., 1e9]` so that the appropriate generating seed values are naturally selected (see the second approach below).
 Thanks to the structure of the input, this results in only a single split once in a while.
-Put simply, once the ranges are aligned on successive powers of ten (from 1 to 9 digits), all repeating numbers become multiples of 1 or 2 [Repunit-based](https://en.wikipedia.org/wiki/Repunit) numbers per range.
+Put simply, once the ranges are aligned on successive powers of ten (from 1 to 9 digits), all repeating numbers become multiples of 1 or 2 [Repunit](https://en.wikipedia.org/wiki/Repunit) divisors per range.

-From there, given an interval `[a, b]` and its corresponding generating seeds `s0`, we simply compute the sum of the multiples of `s0` that fall within the range.
+From there, given an interval `[a, b]` and its corresponding generating seed `s0`, we simply compute the sum of the multiples of `s0` that fall within the range.
 The code uses an almost closed-form solution (i.e., an arithmetic formula) to achieve this, along with efficient techniques to handle well-known issues such as eliminating duplicate numbers when different seeds share common multiples within the same range, or merging seeds that become redundant.

 ### Second Approach